Digital Transformation: the journey begins

 So now we have our digital vision.
 What next on our digital transformation journey?

 It is vital to ensure that your organization has the capabilities needed to achieve your vision.
 Start by assessing your organization’s strategic and operational capabilities to understand what is crucial (or not) to the success of your digital transformation.
 These capabilities can then be analyzed as to where you want to go (future state) and where you are today (current state, your digital maturity level).
 When you analyze and define your future state, try to not let your current business constraints limit your vision.
-When the gap between current and future state is clear, you can define the actions needed to get you in the right direction.
+When the gap between current and future state is clear, you can define the actions needed to get your digital transformation journey in the right direction.
 During this gap analysis, do not hesitate to challenge existing constraints — some of these may be corporate myths that can actually be solved rather quickly.
 And keep in mind that a digital transformation is not about reaching a fixed goal — it is a mindset change, based on a vision of the direction where you and your organization want to go.

 Your digital platforms and technologies enable your company to develop the capabilities the way you want.
 Many new technology requirements are customer-driven, and so we see a big change in CRM-related technologies within marketing, sales and customer service.
 The importance of selecting the right CRM platform has never been more important than it is today.

 The strategic and operational capabilities affected by your digital transformation — and which you should prioritize — may differ based on your company, but in general these capabilities may be worth considering:

 In the next articles, we will explore how digital transformation affects each of the organizational capabilities.
 Stay tuned!